GruAnne/EpicAuks/README.md

 The data consists of bird sightings from aerial surveys in and around an offshore wind park.
 With the R scripts we create a Bayesian spatial temporal model based on the sightings data, which is then used for a simulation study.
 For all details of statistical models, interpretation and rationale of modelling procedures, please refer to our article: https://doi.org/10.1016/j.ecoinf.2024.102981

+*Disclaimer:* Suitability of the statistical model provided here (being a Zero-Altered Gamma - Generalized Additive Model with replicate spatial-temporal dependency, see Methods in Grundlehner et al. 2025) to other study contexts, depends on ecological constext, study design, data type, and the nature of the data (i.e. zero-inflation, spatial dependency, temporal dependency, number of surveys, etc.).
+We therefore advise against uninformed 1:1 application of provided code to other ecological data.
+We urge anyone wanting to apply the here supplied code / statistical model to other datasets, to: (1) familiarize themselves with a proper understanding of common applied ecological stastical regression approaches (LMs/GLMs/GAMs) and common spatial/temporal dependency structures and a basic ouderstanding of INLA, and (2) perform thorough data exploration on their own dataset to determine appropriate model structure/functions.
+For more information on data exploration and information of applied model in the code we refer to:
+Zuur, A. F., Ieno, E. N., & Saveliev, A. A. (2017).
+Spatial, temporal and spatial-temporal ecological data analysis with R-INLA.
+Highland Statistics Ltd, 1.

 Commonly used shortenings